Euro Nymphing for Grayling in Scotland

 The River Annan, in the South West of Scotland, is a superb grayling river.
 The Annan rises in the hills at Annanhead Hill.
 It then flows through the Devil’s Beef Tub, Moffat and Lockerbie, before reaching the coast at Dumfries and Galloway.
 The Annan is smaller river than the Tweed, but holds some real specimens.
 The River With, near the Annan, is also a worthy grayling river.
 It probably gets less fishing pressure, so is worth exploring.

-Winter in Scotland can be a dark and dreary affair.
-The devastating effect Christmas has on your wallet, the weather, lack of sunlight and following a football team as mediocre as I do.
+To sum up, winter in Scotland can be a dark and dreary affair.
+Considering the devastating effect Christmas has on your wallet, the weather, lack of sunlight and following a football team as mediocre as I do.
 Grayling fishing is a great way to keep your angling skills sharp, fine tune your fishing skills and prepare for the trout and salmon season ahead.

 Take my advice, get out in a Scottish Winter and fish for grayling it’s good for your soul, mental health and sharpens your saw!